TRON-US/go-btfs/docs/config.md

 Default: `0`

 - `Spec`
-Spec defines the structure of the ipfs datastore.
+Spec defines the structure of the btfs datastore.
 It is a composable structure, where each datastore is represented by a json object.
 Datastores can wrap other datastores to provide extra functionality (eg metrics, logging, or caching).

-This can be changed manually, however, if you make any changes that require a different on-disk structure, you will need to run the [ipfs-ds-convert tool](https://github.com/ipfs/ipfs-ds-convert) to migrate data into the new structures.

 For more information on possible values for this configuration option, see docs/datastores.md